schoeberl/tt09-sigma-delta/docs/info.md

 ## External hardware

-This is a sigma delta AD converter and DA converter.
+This is a sigma-delta AD converter and a DA converter.

-The input is mixed with the feedback delay/inverison and uses the threshold of the DFF input as a comparator, serving as a single bit ADC.
+The input is mixed with the feedback delay/inversion and uses the threshold of the DFF input as a comparator, serving as a single bit ADC.

 The R and C values cdepend on you input signal and can be discussed and should be explored.